ajohnson5/ajohnson5/README.md

 ### Hi there 👋

-## I am Alfie, a Data Engineer currently based in London, UK 🇬
+## I am Alfie, a Data Engineer currently based in London, UK.

 Some of the technologies/packages I am currently learning include 📘